 - Be wary of public Wi-Fi – if it’s free, it’s probably prone to threats.

-- Use encryption – a VPN tunnel secures all your connections with layers of encryption
+- Use encryption – an Australian VPN services secures all your connections with layers of encryption

 - Browse responsibly – click links you know are safe.
 If it’s dubious, avoid it!